UrbanInstitute/spark-social-science/README.md

 <ul>
 	<li>Go to CloudFormation on the AWS Dashboard - Hit Create Stack</li>
 	<li>Upload your CloudFormation Script - Hit Next</li>
-	<li>On the 'Specify Details' page, you need to make a few changes, though once you have these fiugred out you can add them to the CloudFormation script.</li>
+	<li>On the 'Specify Details' page, you need to make a few changes, though once you have these figured out you can add them to the CloudFormation script.</li>
 	<ul>
 		<li>Create a Stack Name</li>
 		<li>Set a Key Pair setup for your account (can set as a default within CloudFormation);</li>